jbardet/higgs_boson/README.md

 In this project we tested different Machine Learning methods to classify a dataset from CERN where Higgs Boson are created.
 Futher informations about techniques used and data analysis can be found in the ML_project1 paper.

-For data analysis we implemented the following functions in the data_analysis.py :
+For data analysis we implemented the following function in the data_analysis.py :
-- normalize
-- covaraince_matrix
+- covariance_matrix : plot of the covariance data between features

 In the param_selection.py we implemented the functions to select best parameters :
 - gamma_grid_search : learning rate